xh4n3/ohetcd/README.md

 ## Why OTM?

-Because etcd is watchable and distributed in nature, OTM makes it simpler.
+Because etcd is watchable and distributed by its nature, OTM makes it simpler.

+## Scenario

+Use this when you need a distributed and consistent variable across many copies of your application.

 ## API